Prince William County

 Background

-Prince William County's Board of Supervisors saw its fast-tracked 2,000-acre data-centre rezoning near Manassas National Battlefield Park overturned by the Virginia Court of Appeals in late April 2026.
-The court upheld a lower-court finding that the board had not provided adequate public notice before approving the rezoning.
-Compass Datacenters withdrew the project and declined to appeal.
-The ruling forms part of a concurrent three-county tightening of Northern Virginia's data-centre approval environment: Loudoun stripped by-right zoning and Fairfax added setbacks and noise studies in the same week.
+The Digital Gateway defeat traced to a fast-tracked 2,000-acre rezoning near Manassas National Battlefield Park that the Virginia Court of Appeals overturned in late April 2026, upholding a lower court's finding that the Board had not provided adequate public notice.
+Compass Datacenters withdrew that project and declined to appeal.
+The ruling formed part of a concurrent three-county tightening of Northern Virginia's approval environment: Loudoun stripped by-right zoning and Fairfax added setbacks and noise studies in the same week.

 Prince William County is a rapidly growing Virginia county with a population of approximately 500,000, located southwest of the Washington, DC metropolitan area.
 It is the third major data-centre jurisdiction in Northern Virginia after Loudoun and Fairfax, with several thousand acres of planned or approved data-centre land near the intersection of Route 234 and I-66.
-The county has been more aggressive than its neighbours in pursuing large-scale data-centre development, including the 2,000-acre rezoning that the Court of Appeals overturned.